nology-tech/wov-client-project/README.md

 - Given a new user successfully creates an account and is assigned a unique UUID, When the collections are created, Then each collection document should have the UUID of the user as its unique identifier.

 - Given a new user successfully creates an account and is assigned a unique UUID, When the test-tribe document gets created, then the document should match the example given.

+### Firestore Provider

+The `<FirestoreProvider/>`, is as a central state management context for caching data fetched from Firestore, Firebase's NoSQL database.
+The provider initializes three state variables `activeTasksCache`, `completedTasksCache`, and `leaderBoardCache`, each representing cached data for different pages data respectively.
+The context provides functions like `getActiveTasks`, `getCompletedTasks`, and `getLeaderboard` to asynchronously fetch data from Firestore, it utilizing the cache to minimize unnecessary requests.
+By encapsulating this logic within the context, it enables efficient data management and sharing across the application's components.

+#### useFirestore

+This hook utilizes React's useContext hook to access the Firestore context (FirestoreContext) provided by the `<FirestoreProvider/>`.
+It then returns the context, which includes the state variables and functions defined in the FirestoreProvider.